10th National Congress of the Chinese Communist Party: Continuation of the Cultural Revolution

 Wang Hongwen in his debut keynote address during the congress announced the smashing of the "two bourgeois headquarters, the one headed by Liu Shaoqi and the other by Lin Biao".
 Wang stressed the revolutionary spirit of daring to go against the tide and the importance of training young leaders.
-With the future of the country in the hands of the young, struggle and continued revolution would punctuate Chinese political life.
+With the future of the country in the hands of the young, struggle and continuоus revolution would punctuate Chinese political life.